Academic Catalog

 (3 credits) (Spring Semester)

 This course provides students with a comprehensive overview of digital marketing strategies and practices.
-Students will learn how to use various digital channels and platforms to create engaging content, build brand awareness, generate leads, drive website traffic, and maximize customer engagement.?
+Students will learn how to use various digital channels and platforms to create engaging content, build brand awareness, generate leads, drive website traffic, and maximize customer engagement.
 Students will gain hands-on experience with popular digital marketing tools and techniques, learning how to apply digital marketing concepts to real-world scenarios, developing critical thinking and problem-solving skills essential for success in the dynamic digital marketing landscape.

 Prerequisite(s): MKTG-3100.